|6th November |

 narrow range of dirty old men, if I may put it that way, who would be keeping the image that they create themselves very much for themselves.
 It would be hard to catch a person who produced an image or drawing in that way and for that to come to

 about it, because we are talking about images that are produced for the purposes of sexual arousal, primarily in those categories that it is already illegal to publish under the 1959 Act.
-But in recognition of the sensitivity of this
+But in recognition of the sensitivity of this matter, we require

 additional difficult burdens on those prosecuting the possession of these horrific images.

 We ought to remind ourselves that these are the worst kind of images at the top end of unacceptability in our society and at the most dangerous end of

 potential to harm our children.
 We are determined to ensure that we protect our children and not to allow loopholes like this to make a mockery of the law.
 On that basis, I hope that the hon. and learned Gentleman will ask leave to withdraw his

 Edward Garnier: I will do so and I will not move my new clause formally.
 But we need to be careful.
 The context within which are debating this matter is the context of some disgusting images.
 It